RikuVan/ramda-talk/README.md

 ### Ramda and logging

-Both ramda is included in this build.
-No need to install them yourself.
-Also included is colorful logging.
-The logging system can be included by importing from `lib/log.js`.
+Both Ramda and a logger is included in this build.
+The logging can be included by importing from `lib/log.js`.